rosettatype/design-regression/_posts/2022-03-21-elements-of-multi-script-typography-chapter-2.md

 <figcaption id="fig:cursive-attachment"><strong>Figure 11:</strong> Cursive attachment is used in the Arabic script to ensure
 joining and diagonal alignment.
 The font is Gulzar Regular.
-The unpublished, about-to-be-released font was supplied by Borna Izadpanah.
+The unpublished, about-to-be-released font, was supplied by Borna Izadpanah.
 </figcaption>

 A discussion of language support would not be complete without an